abego/yaml-sourcemap/README.md

 That application is also a use case for "bidirectional mapping":

-- After a click in the YAML text (the source) the source map is used to find the address of the data created by the text at the click location.
-This address/JSON Pointer is then used to update the Breadcrumbs bar. _(YAML Text -> Data)_
+- After a click in the YAML text (the source) the source map provides the address of the data created by the text at the click location.
+The Breadcrumbs bar then displays the parts of this address/JSON Pointer as breadcrumbs.
+_(YAML Text -> Data)_
 - Clicking a breadcrumb in the Breadcrumbs bar navigates the text cursor in the YAML text to the location corresponding to that breadcrumb.
 (Every breadcrumb actually is a JSON Pointer).
 The source map provides the proper location for every given JSON Pointer/breadcrumb. _(Data -> YAML Text)_

 BTW: the "Breadcrumbs" application also highlights the source ranges of the YAML entity located at the text cursor position, both the "full" source